Torball

-Torball (German: goal ball) is a team sport for the blind and vision-impaired and was developed in the 1970s in central Europe.
-With some similar structures in the rules in the 1980s, it is different to the Paralympic Games team sport of goalball.
-The sport was recognised by International Blind Sports Federation in 2010.
+Torball (German: goal ball) is a team sport for the blind and vision-impaired and was developed in the 1970s in the Central Europe.
+With some similar structures, it is different to the Paralympic Games team sport of goalball.
+The sport is recognised by the International Blind Sports Federation.

 Description

 Torball is played by two teams on opposite sides of an indoor playing field.
 Each team consists of three players.
 In the middle part of the field, there are three cords stretched across the entire width.
 On each end of the playing field is a goal that also stretches the entire width (7 m) of the field.
 The playing ball is similar to a soccer ball with bells inside so that it can be heard when it is rolling across the playing field.

 The object of the game is to score as many goals as possible by rolling the ball under the three cords into the goal of the opposing team.
 The three-player teams are both attackers and defenders during the two five-minute periods.
 If the ball touches one of the three cords, a penalty is called, where one player leaves the field and the remaining two players must try to defend their goal for one 'throw' by the opposing team.